zhuxindong/ninja/doc/readme.md

 - `--arkose-endpoint`, ArkoseLabs endpoint, for example: <https://client-api.arkoselabs.com>
 - `--arkose-solver`, ArkoseLabs solver platform, for example: yescaptcha
 - `--arkose-solver-key`, ArkoseLabs solver client key
-- `--arkose-gpt3-experiment`, to enable GPT-3.5 ArkoseLabs experiment, you need to upload the HAR feature file
+- `--arkose-gpt3-experiment`, to enable GPT-3.5 ArkoseLabs experiment
 - `--arkose-gpt3-experiment-solver`, to open the GPT-3.5 ArkoseLabs experiment, you need to upload the HAR feature file, and the correctness of the ArkoseToken will be verified

 ##### Advanced proxy usage